Manipulation of Process and Content Continuum

 The simultaneous manipulation of both process and content in the same painting yields a continuum that includes Post-Impressionism, Symbolism, Expressionism, much of Early and Middle era Cubism, most Abstract Expressionism, and a variety of multiple combinations that fit the category.

 I was in a cafe in Berlin one night in 1993.
 The building had not been destroyed by war.
 Therefore, the original old window glass remained in place.
 I recall looking through that old glass to see what was going on out in the street, and I was immediately struck by what I saw.
 There, distorted in that old glass, was a vision that looked exactly like a mature Van Gogh painting.
-It was all there: the distorted lines, intensified brilliant colors and broken circles surrounding each source of light.
+It was all there: the distorted lines, intensified brilliant colors, what looked like heavy brush strokes everywhere, and broken circles surrounding each source of light.
+It was amazing. .

 Of course, the glass revealed its secret only at night.
 It was not something you could see during the day.
 I am sure that Van Gogh noticed this same phenomenon somewhere in Arles.
 And he did the same thing I had done: he looked at the glass, not through it.
 With this revelation in his mind, and with the similarity of it to Impressionism, he began painting pictures at night.
 He did this so that he could paint exactly what he was looking at, reflected in the old glass of a window.
 The chemical composition of that old glass is the secret sauce that put Impressionism on steroids.
 It is what required Van Gogh to work at night and to use thick, heavy brush strokes to replicate the effect of light penetrating through old glass.